fluidml/fluidml/README.md

 from fluidml.storage import MongoDBStore, LocalFileStore, ResultsStore
 ```

+#### 2. Define Tasks

-2. **Define Tasks:** Next, we define some toy machine learning tasks.
+Next, we define some toy machine learning tasks.
 A Task can be implemented as a function or as a class inheriting from Task class.

 In case of the class approach, each task should implement `run()` method which takes some inputs and performs the desired functionality.
 These inputs are actually the results from predecessor tasks and are automatically forwarded by FluidML based on registered task dependencies.
 If the task has any hyperparameters, they can be defiend as arguments in the constructor.
 Additionally, within each task, users have access to methods and attributes like `self.save()` and `self.resource` to save its result and access task resources (more on that later).